 African safari wildlife park

 This is it!
-You're in an African safari wildlife park, sitted in one of those safari trucks and after 30 minutes looking for lions, the truck has stopped because on the right, a lion is lying close to a carcass of springbok, his stomach full of food!
-It sounds real isn't it?
-Well, you are just a click away from it...
+You're in an African safari wildlife park, sitted in one of those safari 4x4 and after 30 minutes looking for lions, on the right, a lion is lying next to a springbok carcass, his stomach full of food!

-When Is The Best Time to Go in African Safari wildlife park?
+When Is The Best Time to Go to African Safari wildlife park?

 The best time is during the dry season for the following reasons.